 The story of two women whose lives are dedicated to ballet.
 Deedee left her promising dance career to become a wife and mother and now runs a ballet school in Oklahoma.
-Emma stayed with a company and became a star though her time is nearly past.
-Both want what the other has and reflects back on missed chances as they are brought together again through Deedee's daughter who joins the company.
-Written by
+Emma stayed with a company and became a star though her time has nearly passed.
+Both want what the other has and reflect on missed chances as they are brought together again through Deedee's daughter, who joins the company.

 Susan Southall <firstname.lastname@example.org>